DerekDoelling/multiplex_analysis/README.md

 Enhanced Prediction Accuracy – Improving the target prediction algorithm to work effectively with real-world (less-than-perfect) data, as the current model was developed using simulated data.

 This app aims to help the Brigham Young University-Idaho biology department in their research endeavors.
 Feel free to clone and improve the app!

+Also, if you do have trouble deploying the app, try downloading 4.3.2 and republish it.